tapih/dotfiles/README.md

 ### WSL

 - Install WSL2 with `wsl --install`.
-- Set WSL2 to a default terminal on Windows Terminal.
+- Windows Terminal
+  - Theme: Dark
-- Use One Half Dark on Windows Terminal.
+  - Console: Use One Half Dark
-- Use Hack Nerd Font on Windows Terminal.
+  - Font: Hack Nerd Font
-- Use the Dart theme.

 ### Edge

-- Make the appearance as simple as possible.
+- Make the panel as simple as possible.
-- Use DuckDuckGo for search.
+- Search Engine: DuckDuckGo
+  - Center Alignment: on

 ## WSL2